Aggi-Vacchagotta Sutta: Nirvana

 Vacchagotta's confusion increases.
 The Buddha asks him in which direction a fire goes when it has gone out.
 Vaccha replies that the question "does not fit the case ...
 For the fire that depended on fuel ... when that fuel has all gone, and it can get no other, being thus without nutriment, it is said to be extinct."
 The Buddha then explains: "In exactly the same way ..., all form by which one could predicate the existence of the saint, all that form has been abandoned, uprooted, pulled out of the ground like a palmyra-tree, and become non-existent and not liable to spring up again in the future.
 The saint ... who has been released from what is styled form is deep, immeasurable, unfathomable, like the mighty ocean."
 The same is then said of the other aggregates.
 A tathāgata has abandoned that clinging to the personality factors that render the mind a bounded, measurable entity, and is instead "freed from being reckoned by" all or any of them, even in life.
 The skandhas have been seen to be a burden, and an enlightened individual is one with "burden dropped".

-A variety of similar passages make it clear that the metaphor "gone out, he cannot be defined" (atthangato so na pamanam eti) refers equally to liberation in life.
+A variety of similar passages make it clear that the metaphor of going out refers equally to liberation in life.
 In the Aggi-Vacchagotta Sutta itself, it is clear that the Buddha is the subject of the metaphor, and the Buddha has already "uprooted" or "annihilated" the five aggregates.
 In Sn 1074, it is stated that the sage cannot be "reckoned" because he is freed from the category "name" or, more generally, concepts.
 The absence of this precludes the possibility of reckoning or articulating a state of affairs; "name" here refers to the concepts or apperceptions that make propositions possible.

 The fire metaphor used in the Aggi-Vacchagotta Sutta (which is also used elsewhere) is a radical way of making the point that the liberated sage is beyond phenomenal experience.
 It also makes the additional point that this indefinable, transcendent state is the sage's state even during life.
 This idea goes against the early Brahminic notion of liberation at death.

 Dabba Sutta

-The Udana's Dabba Sutta makes use of related imagery:
+The Udāna's Dabba Sutta makes use of related imagery: